 Through his work as a senior investment banker and member of several boards of directors, Peter Stokes has long-standing experience in acting as advisor to many shipping companies.
 He served in the Equity Research and Origination departments of Lazard Capital Markets before he moved to Lazard Brothers Corporate Finance Department in 2001.
 He was appointed Senior Adviser and Head of Shipping at Lazard in 2009.

-Peter Stokes began his career in 1971 at Lloyd’s List, and has since held positions Head of Shipping and Insurance Research at Greig Middleton, Managing Director at Maritime Consultants, Partner at Castalia Advisers and Director of Bona Shipholding, amongst others.
+Peter Stokes began his career in 1971 at Lloyd’s Register of Shipping and then became Business Editor of Lloyd’s List in 1974.
+He has since held positions Head of Shipping and Insurance Research at Greig Middleton, Managing Director at Maritime Consultants, Partner at Castalia Advisers and Director of Bona Shipholding, amongst others.
 From 1975 to 1980 he was consultant to the Finance Committee of the International Maritime Industries Forum.

-Peter Stokes currently serves as a Director of Hafnia Tankers Ltd. and Caravel Shipping Ltd. and as a Non-Executive Director at Ultrabulk Shipping A/S. He is an Advisory Board member of Ultranav and a Senior Advisor to Oak Hill Advisors LLP.
+Peter Stokes currently serves as Member of the Board of Directors of Caravel Shipping Ltd. and non-executive director at Ultrabulk Shipping A/S. He is an Advisory Board member of Ultranav and a Senior Advisor to Oak Hill Advisors LLP.

 Peter Stokes is the author of “Ship Finance: credit expansion and the boom/bust cycle” (1992, 1997).

-Randy Chen has been Vice Chairman and Director at Wan Hai Lines Ltd. since June 2015 and June 24, 2011, respectively, and is responsible for the International Business Development functions across different departments.
+Randy Chen has been Vice Chairman at Wan Hai Lines Ltd. since June 2015, and is responsible for the International Business Development functions across different departments.

-Randy has served on the Wan Hai Lines Board of Directors since 2002.
+Randy has been a member of the executive management team and served on the Wan Hai Lines Board of Directors since 2002.
 Before joining Wan Hai Lines, Randy was a member of the senior management team of the Central Trading & Development Group, a Taiwan-based investor group with extensive infrastructure and real estate holdings in Vietnam.
 Randy also has extensive experience in software and financial services.

-Randy is Wan Hai Lines’ representative for industry forums including the World Shipping Council, Asian Shipowners’ Forum and the Intra-Asia Discussion Agreement.
-He is Deputy Chairman and Director at UK P&I Club and member of the Board of Directors of Interasia Lines, NIS Holdings and Commercial Management Limited.
-Randy also serves as a Supervisor at Shihlin Paper Corporation.
+Randy is Wan Hai Lines’ representative for several industry forums including the World Shipping Council and the Asian Shipowners Association.
+He is a Deputy Chairman and Director at UK P&I Club and member of the Board of Directors of Interasia Lines, NIS Holdings and Commercial Management Limited.

 Randy holds a Masters Degree in Business Administration from MIT’s Sloan School of Business as well as a Bachelor’s Degree in Economics and English Literature from Duke University.